The three phases of quantum annealing: fast, slow, and very slow: Stopping at the QCP

 From the point of view of APT, the calculations for the excess work~\eqref{eq:ExcessWork} are the same as the case of crossing the $\lambda = 0$ point.
 The transition probability is still given by Eq.~\eqref{eq:LZ_APTTransitionProbability_Linear}, but with different $\lambda_i$ and $\lambda_f$.
-In Figs.~\ref{fig:HLZPlot} we compare $W_\mathrm{ex}$~\eqref{eq:LZExcessWork} with $p_+$ calculated in three ways: with HLZ, with APT and with numerical evolution.
-Fig.~\ref{fig:HLZWorkMainPlot} demonstrates very good agreement of HLZ with the numerics for the entire range of the plot, while also showing that it agrees with APT for large enough $\tau$.
-The oscillations present in APT still exist, but they are more tame and, in this specific example, invisible.
-In Fig.~\ref{fig:HLZ_HLZFail} we highlight that HLZ does indeed fail for small enough $\tau$.
+In Fig.~\ref{fig:HLZPlot} we compare $W_\mathrm{ex}$~\eqref{eq:LZExcessWork} with $p_+$ calculated in three ways: with HLZ, with APT, and with numerical evolution.
+Figure~\ref{fig:HLZWorkMainPlot} demonstrates very good agreement of HLZ with the numerics for the entire range of the plot while also showing that it agrees with APT for large enough $\tau$.
+The oscillations present in APT still exist, but they are tamer and, in this specific example, invisible.
+In Fig.~\ref{fig:HLZ_HLZFail} we highlight that HLZ does, indeed, fail for small enough $\tau$.
 Finally, since HLZ and APT agree, there is no crossover.

-\paragraph*{Ising chain in the transverse field}
+\paragraph*{Ising chain in the transverse field.}

 Now, we turn our attention to the TI chain \eqref{eq:TIHamiltonianDiagonalized}, using the same protocol \eqref{eq:HLZLinearProtocol}.
 We begin with the prediction from KZM.
-To this end, we employ Eq.~\eqref{eq:TIExcessWork} with $\lambda_f = 0$ and $p_k(\tau)$ given by Eq.~\eqref{eq:HLZFormula} with the substitutions of Eq.~\eqref{eq:TILZSubstitution}.
-This is only valid for the lowest energy sublevels, which obey $\Delta/J_k \gg 1$.
+To this end, we employ Eq.~\eqref{eq:TIExcessWork} with $\lambda_f = 0$ and $p_k(\tau)$ given by Eq.~\eqref{eq:HLZFormula} with the substitutions from Eq.~\eqref{eq:TILZSubstitution}.
+This is valid only for the lowest-energy sublevels, which obey $\Delta/J_k \gg 1$.
 Again, approximating sums by integrals, applying small argument approximations in the trigonometric functions, extending the upper integral limit to infinity, and defining a new variable of integration $x = \sqrt{J^2\tau/\Delta}\, k a$, Eq.~\eqref{eq:TIExcessWork} becomes

 where

 is an integral that can be computed numerically.

 Note that, when stopping at the QCP, KZM dictates $W_\mathrm{ex} \sim \tau^{-1}$, which is different from the KZM result when crossing the QCP \cite{Francuz2016PRB,Esposito2020}.
 In particular, $W_\mathrm{ex}^\mathrm{KZM}(\tau)$~\eqref{eq:HTI_KZMExcessWork} is \emph{not} proportional to the average number of excitations $n_\mathrm{ex}$, which scales like $\tau^{-1/2}$ for the present $\tau$ range.